-One of the most bankable filmmakers in India today, Kabir Khan has generated much curiosity with the latest Tubelight teaser.
-The Little Boy remake seems to be a cracker but long before he made feature films, Khan had a wealth of small poignant human stories from his documentary days.
-Some of them have been used in his debut feature Kabul Express and the Bajrangi Bhaijaan director continues to draw inspiration from them in his films today.
-Here are 5 such anecdotes/experiences the man himself shared in various interviews.
+Mainstream storyteller Kabir Khan had a treasure trove of small poignant human stories from his documentary days.
+Some of them have been used in his debut feature Kabul Express (2006) and the Bajrangi Bhaijaan director continues to draw inspiration from them in his films today.
+Here are 5 such anecdotes/experiences the man himself shared in several interviews over the years.

 1. When Bollywood saved his life